minprog/programming-1/20 Problem sets/40 Forensics/10 Problem Set.md

 # Problem Set 4: Forensics

 Questions?
-Head to https://cs50.harvard/discuss[cs50.harvard.edu/discuss] or join classmates at https://cs50.harvard.edu/hours[office hours]!
+Head to discuss or join classmates at office hours!

 ## Objectives